Maravarman Rajasimha I: Life and career

+Campaign against the pallavas

 Siege of Nandigrama

 When the Pallava king Parameswara II died in a battle with the Gangas, a crisis arose in the Pallava kingdom over succession.
 The Pallava officials then chose a young prince, Nandivarman II Pallavamalla, r. c.
 731 - 96 AD, as the next monarch.
 Rajasimha espoused the cause of a son of Parameswara II (named Chitramaya) in this crisis.

 The Pandya seems to have taken part in the campaigns which led to the siege of Nandivarman II in Nandigrama (Nandipuram, Kumbakonam) by the Tamil princess.
-The Velvikkudi Grant ascribes him victories at Neduvayal, Kurumadai, Mannikuricchi (Mannaikkudi), Tirumangai, Puvalur, and Kodumbalur.
+The Velvikkudi Grant ascribes him victories at Neduvayal, Kurumadai, Mannikuricchi (Mannaikkudi), Tirumangai, Puvalur, Periyalur and Kodumbalur.
 The grant also says that he defeated Nandivarman II in the Battle of Kuzhumbur.
 The siege was eventually raised by Pallava general Udayachandra (as mentioned in the Udayendiram Plates of Pallavamalla).
 He defeated the Pandyas, beheaded prince Chitramaya, and made the Pallava throne secure for Nandivarman II.

 Even after defeating the Gangas in c.
 760 AD, the Pallavas were unable to restrain the growing power of the Pandyas.